aryankumar120/MLFlowX/README.md

      | ![Web App Predicting Existing Data](img/web_prediction_tab2.png) |
      | :--: |
      | Image 10: Web App Tab _Exsting (by index)_ and prediction result |

-## License

-This project is released under the MIT License.
-You are free to use, modify, and distribute this code as you wish.